pqnelson/mal/js/think-about.md

 There is no infrastructure for emitting Javascript code, nor any optimizer.
 We could probably implement this in the object language (i.e., in Lisp) since we have an evaluator.
+The main disadvantage is a complete lack of optimizers.

 # Vars